dala318/ev_load_balancing/README.md

 For a first version it will only support the combination [Slimmelezer](https://www.zuidwijk.com/product/slimmelezer/) as mains current sensor and [Easee](https://github.com/nordicopen/easee_hass) charging robot.

-For instructions how you could add a new device type or integration support, see the (DEVELOPER_GUIDE.md)
+For instructions how you could add a new device type or integration support, see the [developer guide](DEVELOPER_GUIDE.md)

 ## Install & Setup